 It hasn't been a good year of golf for Rory McIlroy.
 The best he's done all season is take second at the Valero Texas Open – a far cry from what was expected after he won three of his last five PGA events in 2012 and ended the year No. 1 in the world.

 One of those victories was the PGA Championship, a title he's hoping to defend this week at Oak Hill.
 But considering the way he's been playing – getting cut at two of his last three tourneys – no one's putting much money on McIlroy claiming the season's final major.

 Maybe getting a load off his shoulders is why the 24-year-old shed some of his signature curly locks this week?
 He ducked into a barber shop after practice on Monday and is noticeably more trim around the brim.

 Whatever the reason, he looks nice.
 You know what else is nice?
 His mansion.
-The PGA Tour recently sat down with McIlroy inside his massive Jupiter, Fla., property.
+The PGA Tour recently sat down with McIlroy inside his massive Palm Beach Gardens, Fla., property.
 Amazing.

 As McIlroy says his trophy room is a little reminder that he is actually pretty good at this game – despite his current struggles – the house in general confirms just how much the young man has already accomplished.

 According to this realtor, who also posted aerial photos of the house, the world's No. 3 golfer purchased the digs for $9.5 million and enjoys 15,286 square feet, six bedrooms, multiple party patios, a putting green, and place to park a yacht.
 Not a bad place to come home to, win or lose.